Mashhood Test Firing Range: Location

 Tilla is an eastward continuation of the Salt Range in Jhelum District, Punjab, Pakistan, 3,242 feet above the sea.
 From the Bunha torrent the range rises rapidly to the culminating peak of Tilla Jogian and thence sinks as rapidly, but a series of low parallel ridges runs out across the valley of the Kahan.
 During British Rule, the hill was sometimes used as a summer resort by officers of Jhelum District.
 A famous monastery of Jogi fakirs is situated here.

 Current operations

-The test range is known as Tilla Test Firing Range by the Pakistan Army sources.
-The Pakistan Army has conducted exercises at the Tilla Firing Range to measure its manned tactical systems,electromagnetic radiation, and conducts missile testing and range recovery operations.
+The test range is known as Tilla Test Firing Range according to Pakistan Army sources.
+Pakistan Army conducts exercises at the Tilla Firing Range to check the performance of its unmanned tactical systems, missiles and range recovery operations.

-In 1998–99, the Test Firing Range served as a testbed for the Khan Research Laboratories (KRL) during its earliest development of the Ghauri program.
-Other operations included Pakistan Air Force's range practice with the Pakistan Army, and subsequent missile testing by its strategic command.
+In 1998–99, the Test Firing Range served as a testbed for the Khan Research Laboratories (KRL) during the development of the Ghauri program.
+Other operations included Pakistan Air Force's range practice with the Pakistan Army, and subsequent missile testing by ASFC.